dotnet/docs/docs/core/docker/docker-basics-dotnet-core.md

 Now you have a Dockerfile that:

-* copies your app to the container
+* copies your app to the image
-* your app's dependencies to the container
+* your app's dependencies to the image
 * builds the app to run as an executable

 ### Build and run the Hello .NET Core 2.0 app